French Dip SandwichesWine Pairings: Bordeaux Blend Red

 The All-American Cheeseburger has certain non-negotiable elements: American cheese is one of them.
 Rather than unwrap individual singles, get sliced cheese from your nearest deli counter - it tastes better and melts slower and more evenly.

-Tri-Tip Steak with Shitake Mushrooms and Tipsy Onion and Garlic JamWine Pairings: Cabernet, Merlot
+Tri-Tip Steak with Shitake Mushrooms and Tipsy Onion and Garlic JamWine Pairings: Cabernet Sauvignon, Merlot

 We love Emily G’s Jams!
 All flavors are delicious served over warm brie or cream cheese as an easy appetizer, but we really love how versatile they are as an added ingredient to a savory recipe.
 Check out Emily G’s recipe blog for other great ideas to use with her jams.

-Juicy Oven SteakWine Pairings: Bordeaux Red Blend, Cabernet Sauvignon
+Juicy Oven SteakWine Pairings: Bordeaux Blend Red, Cabernet Sauvignon

 Grilling and pan searing are both fantastic ways to cook steak, but with a thick cut, the outside can get gray and overcooked before the center is done.
 We highly recommend using a remote probe thermometer for this recipe so you can make sure to remove the steaks from the oven as soon as they hit the right temperature.